Admissions and Placement of Students

 - any other relevant educational documents

-It is essential that we receive all these documents and the application fee of Euros 200, (per family, where all children apply at the same time), which covers all administrative work involved in the processing of your application, visits and testing.
+It is essential that we receive all these documents and the application fee of Euros 250 per child, which covers all administrative work involved in the processing of your application, visits and testing.
 Incomplete applications will not be processed.

 Application Fee: Payment must be attached to the Application Form and may be made by cheque, bank transfer or cash when visiting the school.
 This fee is non-refundable.